Fundamental Guide

 Frequently Asked Questions

-Free of charge Although the interest component is frequently already covered by the manufacturer or retailer or included in the product price, EMI means you don't pay additional interest.
-In certain situations, processing fees or GST may still be applicable.
+No fee Although the interest is often already paid by the manufacturer or retailer or charged as part of the product price, EMI also implies that you do not pay extra interest.
+Processing fees or GST could also apply in some cases.

 Ready to Calculate Your EMI?